AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Related Works

+In code-decoder structures for medical image segmentation, boundary and spatial information are lost in the down-sampling of the encoder, and recovering this information in the decoding can improve the segmentation. the skip connection of the U-Net \cite{12} structure is to reintroduce the information from the encoded features to the decoded features.
+There are also many works that focus on the effective fusion of encoder and decoder information, for example, Attention Unet \cite{34} employed a gating mechanism, and CLCI-Net \cite{18} proposed a convolutional LSTM \cite{51} to bring some detailed information from the encoder to the decoder to compensate for information loss due to successive pooling and stepwise convolutional operations.
+However, the upsampling process of the encoder ignores spatial and boundary information acquisition when using basic linear interpolation \cite{25,31,12} and deconvolution \cite{50} to recover the resolution.

-CNN are able to recover details of target features by capturing multi-scale features containing rich spatial and semantic information with different convolutional kernel sizes \cite{19}.
-The atrous spatial pyramid pooling (ASPP) module was proposed in Deeplab V2 \cite{16} to learn multi-scale contextual information.
-PSPNet \cite{17} used the pyramid pooling module (PPM) to enhance the network's ability to exploit global contextual information.
-Multi-scale has also been widely integrated into U-shaped network structures.
-COPLE-Net \cite{18} used ASPP modules in bottleneck regions to enrich multi-scale features, and CLCI-Net tied together feature maps from different phases of the network based on ASPP.
-All these networks utilize multi-scale information in the encoding phase, few of them use multi-scale in the decoding phase.
-However, successive pooling in the early stages of of U-shaped networks leads to increasingly abstract feature maps and loss of spatial and detail information that cannot be effectively recovered by simple linear interpolation and deconvolution.
+By capturing multi-scale characteristics, CNN-based techniques can recover rich spatial and boundary information about target features \cite{19}.
+Astrous spatial pyramid pooling (ASPP) module is proposed in Deeplab V3 \cite{16} to learn multi-scale contextual information.
+PSPNet \cite{17} used a pyramid pooling module (PPM) to enhance the network's ability to exploit global contextual information.
+The applications of multiscale methods in medical image segmentation are also listed in Table \ref{tab:1}.
+COPLE-Net \cite{18} used ASPP modules in the bottleneck region to enrich multiscale features, and CLCI-Net \cite{4} bundled feature maps from different stages of the network based on ASPP, and all these networks utilized multiscale information in the encoding stage and also prove their effectiveness.
+We claim that employing parametric multiscale deconvolution to capture spatial and detailed information during the upsampling procedure is more advantageous for improving the segmentation task for dense prediction.